irather/S3Shell/README.md

 ## Usage

-- Use the provided commands within the shell to interact with your AWS S3 storage.
+- Use the provided commands within the runShell() function to interact with the AWS S3 storage.
-- Follow the on-screen instructions and command syntax.

 ## Notes